Kripps wins opening 4-man bobsled race of season - WHIZ News

 Kripps and his team of Ryan Sommer, Cameron Stones and Benjamin Coakwell finished two runs in 1 minute, 49.50 seconds.
 Latvia’s sled driven by Oskars Kibermanis was second in 1:49.89 and Austria’s Benjamin Maier drove to the bronze in 1:49.97.

 It was only the second time in the last 17 World Cup four-man races that Germany failed to medal — the other being last year, also in Lake Placid.
-Germany’s Francesco Friedrich was his nation’s top finisher, placing fourth.
+The top German finish was a tie for fourth between drivers Francesco Friedrich and Johannes Lochner.

 The sled driven by Codie Bascue was sixth to lead the U.S. contingent.
 There is a second four-man race in Lake Placid on Sunday, after last weekend’s opening event of the season saw two two-man races and none of the four-man variety.